Running Physio & Exercise Physiology in Sydney

 IMPORTANCE OF STRENGTH TRAINING FOR RUNNERS

-Strength training can benefit running performance without any change in muscle mass quantity.
-Essentially, strength training can help improve how well you use what you already have!
+Strength training can benefit running load without any change in muscle mass quantity.
+Essentially, strength training can help improve how well you use what you already have and prevent running injuries!
+We can even use video analysis for running assessment.

 HOW, DO YOU ASK?